nikolaswise/nikolas.ws/content/texts/an-ethical-web-development/index.md

 ---
 title: Towards an Ethical Web Development
-description: thinking about what it means for an industry to determine a morale standard of practice.
+description: Thinking about what it means for an industry to determine a morale standard of practice.
 date: 2020.09.01
 slug: an-ethical-web-development
 ---